LONG ISLAND RAIL ROAD (LIRR)

-Suffolk County Transit has recently made significant technology-related transit improvements that include the addition of 70 new buses to the fleet and on-going installation of Automated Vehicle Locator (AVL) on standard and paratransit buses, it is now easier than ever to use Suffolk County Transit.
+Thanks to recent technology-related improvements to our system, including the addition of 70 new buses to the fleet and on-going installation of Automated Vehicle Locator (AVL) on standard and paratransit buses, it is now easier than ever to use Suffolk County Transit.

 Riders can plan their trip via the TransLoc Rider app or the web-based trip planner, the text version of the app or the on the Moovit app or web-based trip planner.
 These apps allow customers to locate their bus on a map in real-time, providing information public transit users want and need in order to get around using Suffolk County Transit.
-The handheld app includes next bus arrival predictions and can be programmed to alert customers when their selected bus is within 5, 10, or 15 minutes from their stop, allowing them to head to their stop when it’s most convenient for them.
-There is also a webpage version, accessible at https://sct.transloc.com/ and a text version.
+The software includes next bus arrival predictions and can alert customers when their selected bus is near, allowing them to head to their stop when it’s most convenient for them.
+A text version of TransLoc is also available.

 This customer-friendly technology has been customized to meet our local needs, and we are eager to share it with more Suffolk County residents.
-Folks can download the app from the Google Play Store and from the iTunes Store.
+Customers can download either app from the Google Play Store and from the iTunes Store.

-The most recent addition to the SCT suite of technologies is Suffolk FastFare.
+The SCT suite of technologies also includes Suffolk FastFare.
 This new mobile ticketing app allows users to go cashless and easily purchase Suffolk County Transit tickets on their smartphones anytime, anywhere and then display them on screen.
 Passengers using Suffolk FastFare can pay for tickets using a credit or debit card, or via digital payment services such as Masterpass and Apple Pay.

 Progress on developing such a network has already begun.
 In 2018 the County began construction of the ten-mile Port Jefferson to Wading River Hike-Bike Trail, which uses public utility rights-of-way to develop a comfortable, safe bikeway and pedestrian path along the North Shore.
 As part of the Nicolls Road Bus Rapid Transit planning, the County is designing an extensive hiking and biking network along the Corridor to not only connect Suffolk County’s existing green spaces, work places, downtowns and education centers, but also serve as an alternate option for commuters wishing to travel by bike.
 The County’s Hike/Bike Master Plan will leverage this work, planning for a network of interconnected hike and bike infrastructure that will make it safe, easy and enjoyable to travel to Suffolk County’s many world-class destinations.